Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Children need to feel secure to be able to develop trust.
 Infants and toddlers develop that sense of security by having consistent, primary care givers.
 In the infant and toddler rooms, children remain with the same teaching staff for a minimum of nine months, preferably longer.

 Vacancies in the program will be filled based on application date, the child’s age, and the level of availability each semester.
-If no space is available, you may be placed on a waiting list.
-You will be contacted when space becomes available.
+If no space is available, your child may be placed on a waiting list.
+Families will be contacted when space becomes available.

 - Health Appraisal Form and Immunization Record (to be signed by a physician)